Book and paper-lovers paradise waiting to be discovered

-Il Torchio is one of those unique finds in Florence one may expect from a city steeped with a history rich in creative traditions, a place where old techniques are still appreciated and used today.
+Tucked into the ground floor of a grand palazzo is a traditional bottega (workshop).
+Through the gleaming glass shop front with Il Torchio engraved on the glass is a book and paper-lovers paradise waiting to be discovered.
+Sitting amongst antique wooden cabinets is shelving lined with leather-bound books and delicate paper products hang loosely over rails all hand made creating colourful marble effects using traditions spanning hundreds of years.
+Il Torchio is one of those unique Florence finds in a city with a rich history in creative traditions, a place where old techniques are still appreciated and used today.
 Here is a space half shop, half studio; an old heavy press sits in the center of the store while the main counter table has a cluster of works-in-progress by artisan Erin Ciulla.

-Via dei Bardi, 17
+Via dei Bardi 17

 (+39) 055 234 2862